The Peperomia plant has long been a popular house plant.

 The leaves of this plant are thick, and its edges are creamy-white with a slight touch of rosy-pink shade.

 This slow-growing perennial also have red-colored stems, which makes them even more striking in a garden or as houseplants.

 Flowering and Fragrance

 The flowers produced by this plant are tiny, unscented, and sit on top of long spikes.

 The flowers are rather insignificant as this plant is grown for its beautiful foliage.

 Light and Temperature

 The Peperomia Ginny can tolerate low light conditions a North window can provide.
 Ginny grows best in bright light and even in moderate light.

 However, avoid placing it under direct sunlight as this could damage the foliage.

-The Peperomia plant tolerates low light and also adapts well to fluorescent lighting.
+The Peperomia plant tolerates lower light and also adapts well to fluorescent lighting.
 Bright indirect light is best.